garrett361/transformers_notes/main.typ

 order to backpropagate.
 In torch, the mask is a tensor, but
 #link("https://github.com/pytorch/pytorch/issues/41571")[surprisingly]
 these use one #emph[byte] of memory per element, rather than one bit
-#footnote[As you can verify via];.
+#footnote[As you can verify via].
 Given this, the total memory cost
 from activations is $
 M _"act" ^"Attention" & = B L S  ( (5p+1)D + (2p+1)A S  )  .
 $<eq_att_actmem_vanilla>